skaut/skaut-google-drive-photo-uploader/README.md

 tedy nutné k využití funkcionality tohoto pluginu.

 ### Předpoklady
-- Wordpress 5.7.3 a vyšší
+- WordPress 5.7.3 a vyšší
 - Gravity Forms 2.5.9 a vyšší
 - Use-your-Drive 1.17.6 a vyšší